Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 By Claire of Claire’s Itchy Feet

 Getting here feels a bit like journeying to the end of the earth.
-To reach Punta Allen you have 2 options: take a colectivo from Tulum, or visit on an organized tour.
+To reach Punta Allen, you have 2 options: take a colectivo from Tulum or visit Punta Allen and Sian Ka’an on an organized tour.

-Unless you want to stay for a few days I recommend just taking the tour as the road to Punta Allen can be pretty treacherous.
-This is not a road you want to be driving down in a rental car or even in a colectivo if you can help it.
+Unless you want to stay for a few days, I recommend just taking the tour, as the road to Punta Allen can be pretty treacherous.

 Even if you do go it alone on the colectivo, be sure to ask the driver to drop you so you can take the boat into Punta Allen.

-Once in Punta Allen there isn’t much to do other than relax in a hammock, enjoy eating plenty of fresh fish and drinking a michelada or two.
+Once in Punta Allen, there isn’t much to do other than relax in a hammock, enjoy eating plenty of fresh fish, and drink a michelada or two.

 Related Reading: 8 Solo Travel Safety Tips for Riviera Maya, Mexico